rhmoreira/waes_challenge/README.md

 # WAES - Base64 comparator challenge project
 #### This is a project for the [WAES](https://www.wearewaes.com/) Selective process.
-The goal of this assignment is to show your coding skills and what you value in software engineering.
-We value new ideas so next to the original requirement feel free to improve/add/extend.

 ## Requirements
 Provide 2 http endpoints that accepts JSON base64 encoded binary data on both endpoints